![]() | ||||||||||||

 Amendments to the Constitution - Know the Amendments that relate to Criminal Justice and Law Enforcement, such as Search and Seizure (4th), Trial and Punishment (5th), Trial by Jury (7th), Cruel and Unusual Punishment (8th) etc..
 Be able to match them up if asked "Which Amendment protects your right to a speedy trial?"

-Historic Cases of the US Supreme Court - You may or may not get asked about specific court cases.
+Historic Cases of the US Supreme Court - You may or may not get asked about specific court cases on the Introduction to Law Enforcement DSST.
 Here's a list of some of the more famous Supreme Court cases.
 Check the InstantCert Specific Feedback thread for more specific cases that have come up.

 The History of Law Enforcement - Google books = awesome.
 Start on page 6 and just keep reading until about page 40.
 Know this information!
 Pay special attention to Vollmer and Wilson as noted above, but know all of the major historical events in Law Enforcement.